vocascan/documentation/docs/vocascan-server/installation/installation.md

 This guide will get you through the installation of your own vocascan-server installation.

-Currently we offer three ready-made solutions for setting up your Vocascan server
+Currently, we offer three ready-made solutions for setting up your Vocascan server

 ## 1.&nbsp;[PM2](vocascan-server/installation/pm2)